cirobarradov/kafka-connect-amqp/README.md

 needed, in order to have the JVM instance started in a suspended mode until the "remote" session from the IDE is attached on that.

     export DEBUG_SUSPEND_FLAG=y

+## Limitations

+An interesting discussion about possible limitations on an AMQP connector using Kafka Connect can be found [here](http://grokbase.com/t/kafka/users/163zqahn1d/about-amqp-connector-and-kafka-connect-framework).